Andy4495/solar_data_logger/README.md

 The sketch was designed specically for use with an [MSP430FR2433 LaunchPad][5] powered with a solar panel, but could be adapted to other boards (particularly other "FR" variants of the MSP430) and other power sources or data collection needs.

-The MspTandV [library][1] is used to get calibrated measurements of $V_{cc}$ and an analog input pin.
+The MspTandV [library][1] is used to get calibrated measurements of $V_{cc}$ and an analog input pin using the MSP430's internal voltage reference.
 I use the analog input to measure the raw solar cell voltage output through a resistor divider.

 By storing the data in FRAM, the sketch can be run without being connected to a computer and the data can be retrieved at a later time.